Glenn Cameron, CFA

 The most common portfolio profile: 60% stocks, 30% bonds, 10% cash.

-Optimal allocation: 9% Bitcoin.
+Optimal allocation: 20% Bitcoin (our analysis cap).
+The Sharpe ratio improves steadily from 0.268 to 0.340 — a 27% improvement — and is still rising at 20%.
 The higher equity exposure means the portfolio already has more volatility, so it can absorb more Bitcoin before the risk trade-off turns negative.
-The Sharpe ratio improves by 8.6%.

 Try the Calculator Yourself